 General Risk Assessment Info for Events

-There is an overarching risk assessment for the Andrew Wiles Building produced by OUES FM.
+There is an overarching risk assessment for the Andrew Wiles Building produced by OUES FM (see the departmental statement of health and safety organisation which has that document attached).
 A safety inspection and risk assessment of all departmental buildings is conducted annually by the Head of Administration and Finance, the Director of IT and Physical Resources/Departmental Safety Officer and the OUES FM Manager.
 A report of the inspection is submitted to the University Safety Office and any issues identified rectified as appropriate.
 The assessment covers normal operations including the use of the teaching facilities etc for standard events such as special lectures, colloquia, open days, departmental parties/celebrations etc.

 - Access to the building - depending on the timing of the event additional consideration for ingress/egress may be necessary.
 Under normal daily operation the south and north foyer entrances provide safe access for large groups to the teaching and common areas of the building.
 If an event begins or ends outside of the normal opening hours (or takes place at a weekend etc) special arrangements need to be put in place to ensure suitable safe access is available whilst also ensuring the continued security of the building.